EllieKirkner/EllieKirkner/README.md

 - 👋 Hi, I’m @EllieKirkner.
 - 👀 I’m interested in...narrative game design, video game theory, GBL practices, D&D, and learning a little bit about absolutely everything.
 - 🌱 I’m currently learning...how to build my own 10th century hurdy gurdy.
-- 💞️ I’m looking to collaborate...sometime in the future.
-Not taking on additional passion projects until I'm out of grad school.
+- 💞️ I’m looking to collaborate...on inventive games that explore emergent storytelling.
-- 📫 How to reach me...put a good cup of espresso under a box trap at dawn and wait patiently.
-Or drop me a line @theEllieKirkner on Twitter.
+- 📫 How to reach me...put espresso under a box trap at dawn and wait patiently.
+Or drop me a line @EllieTsangKirkner on Bluesky.

 Thanks for reading, and stay human.